h2oai/h2o-3/h2o-docs/src/product/admissible.rst

 Fair Infogram: A Diagnostic Tool for Fairness
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+To improve fairness, you must remove any variables that are of a protected class.
+It is bad practice, and yet common that modelers remove the protected variables alone.
+With potentially correlated features (e.g. zip code, income) still present in the training data, unfair models can be trained, unbeknownst to the data scientist.
+This is called "fairness through unawareness."
+The proxy attributes (e.g. zip code, income, etc.) share some degree of correlation (information-sharing) with race, gender, or age, and so they must be systematically identified and also removed from the set of training features.

+In the Fair Infogram, all non-protected predictor variables will be checked to make sure that if they possess little or no informational value beyond their use as a dummy for protected attributes, then they will be deemed "inadmissible".
+The Fair Infogram plots all the features as points on two-dimensional grid of relevance vs safety.
+The x-axis is relevance index, a measure of how much the variable drives the response (the more predictive, the higher the relevance).
+The y-axis is safety index, a measure of how much extra information the variable has that is not acquired through the protected variables.
+The admissible features are the strongest, safest drivers of the response.

-The goal of this tool is to assist identification of admissible features which have little or no information-overlap with sensitive attributes, yet are reasonably predictive for the response.
+The goal of this tool is to assist identification of admissible features which have little or no information-overlap with protected attributes, yet are reasonably predictive for the response.

-TO DO: Fix/finish this

-Safety-index and Inadmissibility.
-Define the safety-index for variable Xj as
-Fj “ MI`Y,Xj | tS1,...,Squ ̆ (3.5)
-This quantifies how much extra information Xj carries for Y that is not acquired through the sensitive variables S “ pS1, . . . , Sqq.

 Infogram Interface
 ------------------

 The interface is designed to be simple and aligned with the standard modeling interface in H2O.
 If you provide a list of protected features with ``protected_columns``, it will produce a Fair Infogram instead of a Core Infogram.
-The infogram object is a data object which also contains the plot, and the plot can be displayed using `plot()` on the infogram object.
+The infogram object is a data object which also contains the plot, and the plot can be displayed by calling ``plot()`` on the infogram object.

 .. tabs::